 Scripture – Luke 19:14 – “But his subjects hated him and sent a delegation after him to say, ‘We don’t want this man to be our king.’…”

 Observations – From this parable of the ten minas (Lk 19:11-27), ten servants were each given one mina, a sum of money, to steward while their master went to a far away land to be made king.
-Seems odd, but this man’s subjects hated him; they hated him so much, in fact, that they even sent a delegation to try to persuade that far away council not to make him king over them.
-Their delegation was unsuccessful; he was made their king.
+Seems odd, but this man’s subjects hated him; they hated him so much, in fact, that they sent a delegation to try to persuade that far away council not to make him king over them.
+Their delegation was unsuccessful, however; he was made their king.

 Application – As a servant of Christ, know my master, and not through other people.
 If I am to truly know him and serve him by faith, it will not be through surveys of people’s sordid opinions and objections about him in his “absence”.
-It is not my job to change other’s opinions of him, but to preach Jesus that they might be saved, whether they choose ot trust him or not.
+It is not my job to change others’ opinions of him, but to preach Jesus that they might be saved, whether they choose to trust him or not.
 Keep my eyes on Jesus, and steward all my opportunities, time, talent and treasures to please him, not people.
 For the fear of man is a snare.